-If you're feeling down in the dumps during the dark and cold winter months, you're not alone.
+Many of us feel down in the dumps during the dark and cold winter months.
 The cause is winter depression, otherwise called seasonal affective disorder (SAD).
 In fact, I have one colleague who’s so profoundly affected by the lack of sunlight in the winter that her husband calls her “solar powered”—and he’s not too far off.

 Your body needs sunlight in order to manufacture the feel-good hormone serotonin.
 So as the days get shorter and serotonin production drops, seasonal affective disorder can set in—including fatigue, anxiety, depression, carbohydrate cravings, sleep disorders, and even reduced libido.

 The Good News Is You Can Beat Seasonal Affective Disorder

 - Get moving.
 A study at the world famous Cooper Clinic in Dallas showed people diagnosed with depression who would normally be placed on medicine got the very same benefit from 180 minutes of physical activity a week.
 That’s because exercise enhances mood-enhancing neurotransmitters in the brain, including the feel-good endorphins responsible for the “runner’s high.”
 If you can exercise outside or near bright light, that's even better!
 Try taking that walk outside on a sunny day, or doing your inside exercise routine at the gym, at a yoga class, or wherever you can seek out bright light when the sun isn't out.